What happens when an in-the-money commodity options contract expires?

 What happens when a commodity contract is due for compulsory delivery?

-In commodity trading, certain futures contracts require physical delivery instead of cash settlement upon expiry.
-If you hold an open position in such a contract until expiry, you must either take delivery (buy position) or provide delivery (sell ...
+In commodity trading, certain futures contracts are marked for physical delivery rather than cash settlement upon expiry.
+If you hold an open position in such a contract past the notice period, you will be obligated to either take delivery (if you’re ...